sagemath/sagewiki_to_gh-2022-10-10/days17/projects.md

 Basically everything else on this wiki is currently part of (1).
 Here's a list of tasks for (3):

- * create some appropriate storage on a ZFS drive to test
+ * create some appropriate storage on a ZFS drive to test (William)
- * set up Robert Bradshaw's CherryPy code from Benasque
+ * set up Robert Bradshaw's CherryPy code from Benasque (Robert Bradshaw)
  * start adding data from existing tables
  * add functionality to the database manager to provide canonical URLs for data and an associated wiki
  * think about authentication issues for uploading new data
- * create a table of contents for the data
  * make certain fields (such as author or title) immutable
+ * create a table of contents for the data, which probably makes the most sense as a completely separate webserver
+ * write something that does sanity checks and tests: for instance, keep a list of sample queries, and run them regularly (say, daily) to make sure that they still work

 Other closely related tasks: